deleplanquet/code_bp/README.rst

 Data are stored in the following directory: */Kumamoto/event/brut*.

+Do not forget to unzip the original files.

 SAC format
 ----------

 ``tosac.py`` converts the original data into SAC files.

-The original files have been copied at */Kumamoto/event/brut* and the SAC files are saved at */Kumamoto/event/acc/brut*

-Do not forget to unzip the original files.
+Source directory: */Kumamoto/event/brut*

+Target directory: */Kumamoto/event/acc/brut*

 Distance selection and picking
 ==============================